-The consolidated financial statements comprise the financial statements of the Group and its subsidiaries as at 31 October 2019.
+The consolidated financial statements comprise the financial statements of the Group and its subsidiaries as of 31 December 2019.
 Subsidiaries are all entities over which the Group has control.
 Subsidiaries are consolidated from the date of acquisition, being the date on which the Group obtains control, and continue to be consolidated until the date when such control ceases.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.

-The financial statements of the subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies.
-All intra-group balances, transactions, unrealized gains and losses resulting from intra-group transactions and dividends are eliminated in full.
+The financial statements of the subsidiaries are prepared using the same accounting policies as the parent company.
+The fiscal years of the subsidiaries start on 1 November and end on 31 October.
+All intragroup balances, transactions, unrealized gains and losses resulting from intra-group transactions and dividends are eliminated in full.
+In 2020, the fiscal year of the parent company ends on 31 October for the first time.

 The results of subsidiaries acquired or disposed of during the year are included in the consolidated statement of comprehensive income from the effective date of acquisition or up to the effective date of disposal, as appropriate.
-Where necessary, adjustments are made to the financial statements of subsidiaries to bring the accounting policies used into line with those used by the group.
+Where necessary, adjustments are made to the financial statements of subsidiaries to bring the accounting policies used into line with those used by the Group.